Call us (630) 852-1100 Request a free consultation

 Mediation and Arbitration for Child Custody Settlements

 In many child custody cases, parents prefer to reach an agreement without the need for lengthy court battles.
-If your spouse is open to mediation, arbitration, or a combination of both, Mulyk Laho Law will help you navigate these processes effectively.
+If your spouse is open to mediation, Mulyk Laho Law, LLC will help you navigate this process effectively.
 Our team prepares you for these negotiations by ensuring you understand your legal rights and options, empowering you to make informed decisions that are in the best interest of your child.
-Mediation and arbitration can often lead to quicker, less adversarial solutions, and we work diligently to reach a settlement that meets your goals without compromising the welfare of your child.
+Mediation can often lead to quicker, less adversarial solutions, and we work diligently to reach a settlement that meets your goals without compromising the welfare of your child.
 Our experienced attorneys are here to support you through every step of the process.

 Vigorously Defending Your Rights in Child Custody Court Hearings